Sudirman: Commander of the Armed Forces

 The Battle of Ambarawa brought Sudirman greater attention at a national level, and generally silenced whispers that he was unfit for military command because of his lack of military experience and previous employment as a schoolteacher.
 Ultimately, Sudirman was chosen as his loyalty was undoubted, while Oerip's former pledge of loyalty to the Dutch led to him being viewed with suspicion.
 Sudirman was confirmed as commander of the Armed Forces on 18 December 1945.
 He was replaced as head of the Fifth Division by Colonel Sutiro, and began to focus on strategic problems.
 This was done partly by establishing a board of advisors, which gave the general advice on both political and military issues.
 Oerip handled many of the military matters.

 Together, Sudirman and Oerip were able to reduce the differences and mistrust between former KNIL and PETA troops, although some troops were reluctant to be subordinated to a central command, instead choosing to follow their popularly selected battalion commanders.
 The government renamed the Army twice in January 1946, first to the Peoples' Salvation Armed Forces (Tentara Keselamatan Rakjat), then to the Republic of Indonesia Military Forces (Tentara Repoeblik Indonesia, or TRI/RIMF).
 This was followed by the formal establishment of a navy and air force in early 1946.
 In the meantime, the Indonesian government had moved from Jakarta – now under Dutch control – to Yogyakarta in January; delegates led by Prime Minister Sutan Sjahrir spent much of April and May unsuccessfully negotiating for Dutch recognition of Indonesian sovereignty.
-On 25 May Sudirman was reconfirmed as commander of the Armed Forces of the expanded military, after its reorganisation.
+On 25 May Sudirman was reconfirmed as commander of the expanded military, after its reorganisation.
 At the ceremony, Sudirman swore to protect the republic "until he shed his last drop of blood."

 The leftist Minister of Defence Amir Sjarifuddin, who had received greater power in the reorganisation, began collecting socialist and communist troops under his direct control, as well as leftist paramilitary units (laskar) that were funded by and loyal to the various political parties.
 The minister instituted political education programmes in the army, which were meant to spread leftist ideology.
 This use of the military for political manoeverings disappointed both Sudirman and Oerip, who were at the time busy ensuring equal treatment for soldiers from different military backgrounds.
 However, rumours among the populace had spread that Sudirman was preparing for a coup d'état; although an attempt did occur in early July 1946, Sudirman's role, if any, is not certain.
 In July Sudirman addressed these rumours through a speech broadcast on Radio Republik Indonesia (RRI), stating that he, like all Indonesians, was a servant of the State, and that, if he were offered the presidency, he would refuse it.
 In his later career he stated that the military had no place in politics, and vice versa.